Aliases for AGA Gene

 GeneCards Summary for AGA Gene

 AGA (Aspartylglucosaminidase) is a Protein Coding gene.
-Diseases associated with AGA include aspartylglucosaminuria and lysosomal storage disease.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Lysosome.
-GO annotations related to this gene include peptidase activity and N4-(beta-N-acetylglucosaminyl)-L-asparaginase activity.
+Diseases associated with AGA include Aspartylglucosaminuria and Lysosomal Storage Disease.
+Among its related pathways are Lysosome and Other glycan degradation.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and protein self-association.
 An important paralog of this gene is TASP1.

 Cleaves the GlcNAc-Asn bond which joins oligosaccharides to the peptide of asparagine-linked glycoproteins.